pybind/pybind11/.github/CONTRIBUTING.md

 `pip wheel .` and `pip install .`, you will activate a full source build.
 This is made of the following steps:

-1. If the tool is PEP 518 compliant, like `pep517.build` or Pip 10+, it will create a temporary virtual environment and install the build requirements (mostly CMake) into it. (if you are not on Windows, macOS, or a manylinux compliant system, you can disable this with `--no-build-isolation` as long
+1. If the tool is PEP 518 compliant, like `build` or Pip 10+, it will create a temporary virtual environment and install the build requirements (mostly CMake) into it. (if you are not on Windows, macOS, or a manylinux compliant system, you can disable this with `--no-build-isolation` as long